AlexHarn/bfrv1_icetray/tensor-of-inertia/resources/docs/index.rst

 Files
 ^^^^^

-* :cpp:class:`I3TensorOfInertia` - containts the tensor of inertia module which reconstructs a particle with the tensor of Inertia algorithm.
+* :cpp:class:`I3TensorOfInertia` - contains the tensor of inertia module which reconstructs a particle with the tensor of Inertia algorithm.
-* :cpp:class:`I3TensorOfInertiaCalculator` containts the neccessary functions for the Inertia Tensor algorithm.
+* :cpp:class:`I3TensorOfInertiaCalculator` contains the necessary functions for the Inertia Tensor algorithm.

 The module I3TensorOfIntertia puts the following two frame objects (found in the recclasses project) in the frame : I3TensorOfInertiaFitParams and I3TensorOfInertiaTest.